 In order to support the Company's vision and mission, the executive officers must be fully engaged to innovate and deliver results that meet or exceed expectations from all the Company's stakeholders, including its shareholders.
-The Company must also prioritize the proper management of its investment in total executive compensation.
 The Company's philosophy is to pay fair, reasonable and competitive compensation with a particular emphasis on share-based compensation in order to best align the interests of the Company's executive officers with those of its shareholders.
 The Company's executive officer compensation policy: